tinybirdco/use-case-examples/add_new_column_with_values/README.md

 3. Prepare the backfill resources by filling the new column with the desired default value.
 Learn more about [backfill strategies when there's a timestamp](https://versions.tinybird.co/docs/version-control/backfill-strategies.html#scenario-3-streaming-ingestion-with-incremental-timestamp-column).
 Pay attention to the `sync_data.pipe` date filter, it has to be a date in the future, not reached before deploying to `Preview`.
 Create a PR with all your changes, wait until all the checks are OK and merge it.

-> As we're creating a new empty `analytics_events` Data Source the regression tests will fail so you need to skp them by adding the tag `--skip-regression-tests` to the PR.
+> As we're creating a new empty `analytics_events` Data Source the regression tests will fail so you need to skip them by adding the tag `--skip-regression-tests` to the PR.

 `backfill_data.pipe`